LevonDX/Teams-Hack-event-March-2022/Challenge 0/Challenge 0 (Setup a Teams App on Teams Dev Portal).md

 -> need to determine success factos for this one.
 The idea is that this is the starting point, where the dev setups bot, tabs tec

 **Success criteria**:
-1. Test app manifest is uploaded to the organization's app catalog
+1. Both Test app #1 and Test app #2 are uploaded to the organization's app catalog